 Project title: Lab scale Polymer Test in porous media - Supporting Halliburton’s Large Scale Polymer Shear Test phase II

-Project manager(s): Siv Marie Åsen (IRIS) and Amare Mebratu (Halliburton)
+Project manager(s): Siv Marie Åsen (NORCE) and Amare Mebratu (Halliburton)

 Objective: Lab work supporting and supplementing Halliburton’s large-scale phase II test and IRIS personnel’s involvement in the large-scale test.
 A detailed experimental test design for the large-scale phase II test is in progress and will focus on the shear degradation of polymers in a porous media.
 Support will be required from